 Health, which fluctuates throughout the life span, is a gestalt of wellness and illness, coexisting and interacting phenomena.
 The unitary person interacts with the totality of the environment, and the unique quality of this interaction influences one’s health.
 Health is a synthesis of dynamic patterns of energy within the individual and between the person and environment.
 Health patterns maintain themselves and manifest multiple configurations of individual and environmental relations.
 Health is self-perceived and relative to each person’s or group’s beliefs and values.
 Common approaches to the understanding of the phenomenon of health stem from theories of human development, stress, disease, adaptation, crisis, life style, change, and consciousness.
 Because health patterns are dynamic, the recognition, identification, and facilitation require periodic assessment.

-Because our definition of health is understood in terms of sustainability, the CON is discovering new avenues for action for a sustainable world.
+Because our definition of health is understood in terms of sustainability, the Ross and Carol Nese College of Nursing is discovering new avenues for action for a sustainable world.

 The Sustainability Council will assist the College in pursuing its mission through the following objectives:

 - Assist the College in integrating sustainability into the unit’s strategic plan update for 2020 to 2025, scheduled for review in winter 2020.

 - Propose ways to create a responsive organization that supports our strategic initiatives across the Campuses

 - Guide the Green Team to launch initiatives that promote stewardship of material resources with representatives from multiple campuses and roles, especially students.
 This will be accomplished by:

 - Continued administrative oversight of the Sustainability Service Project program

 - Soliciting proposals for sustainability projects focused on natural resources (e.g., community gardens; management of waste/recycling; consumption of resources) that build student- faculty partnerships while meeting the health needs of a unique community